FineCops-Ref: A new Dataset and Task for Fine-Grained Compositional Referring Expression Comprehension: FineCops-Ref

-FineCops-Ref consists of 9,605 positive expressions, 9,814 negative expressions, and 8,507 negative images.
+FineCops-Ref consists of 9,605 positive expressions, 9,814 negative expressions, and 8,507 negative images in test set.
 Table~\ref{benchmark_comparison} provides a comparison between FineCops-Ref and other visual grounding benchmarks.
 FineCops-Ref combines the advantages of unconstrained expression, fine-grained compositional reasoning, difficulty level, and hard negatives at both textual and visual levels.
 Additionally, we partition the training set and validation set simultaneously as in Table~\ref{dataset_statics_all}.
-For more details, please refer to the Appendix~\ref{sec:appendix_dataset_1}.
+For more statistics, please refer to the Appendix~\ref{sec:appendix_dataset_1}.